zachmccabe/briars/notes.md

 ## Publishing workflow

-1. Pictures are shot as JPG, then cropped 1:1 in Photo Mechanic.
+1. Briars is shot with an emphasis on quick turn around.
+Pictures are shot as JPG, then cropped 1:1 in Photo Mechanic on my Mac.
 Any notes or captions are stored in TXT files alongside the images.

 2. Everything gets moved to my phone so it can be published via mobile apps.
-I use Syncthing.
-Previously, I uploaded everything to Dropbox.

-Initially, this project went out to friends via direct message, then to friends on WeChat and Instagram.
-I no longer use those 2 platforms but I am always tinkering with new venues for sharing the project.

-11 virga
-sycamore
-cameras
+I use Syncthing between Mac and Android.
+Previously, I used Dropbox.
+And I have used Snapseed on my phone to tweak white balance on a couple special pictures that would have been trashed otherwise. 😁 Nobody's perfect, hey?

+Because social platforms employ their own algorithms to optimize images, I simply give them the cropped JPG so there is plenty of data to use.
+However, for this website, I use Nik Output Sharpener on my Mac to prep JPG files.

 ## Tools and cameras

-Portability matters with this project.
-The technical aspects of image quality less so.
+Portability matters with this project; the technical aspects of image quality less so.

 ### Cameras